Unit price just may be the most underrated way to discover the best deals when you’re shopping, particularly at the grocery store.

 - Unit Price Comparison (Android)

 What Are Unit Pricing Regulations by State?

-Residents of states other than these may be pleasantly surprised to find that some retailers in their area do still list unit prices.
-This is often true if you’re shopping a large national chain store.
-But that decision is entirely at the retailer’s discretion in the states not listed above.
+Residents of states other than these may be pleasantly surprised to find that some retailers in their area still list unit prices.
+This is often true if you’re shopping at a large national chain store.
+But that decision is entirely at the retailer’s discretion.

 Unit price is an important yet often overlooked way to help you save money when you’re shopping.
 And with the advent of free apps to do the math for you, now there’s no reason why everyone can’t start making smarter buying decisions using this information.

 Of course, this is only one of many strategies you can use to save money when you’re shopping at the grocery store or elsewhere.
 Want some other ways?
 Check out our complete rundown of 20+ ways to save money on groceries.